 Specifies the node name for the node that is created with the new profile.
-Use a unique value on the machine.
+Use a unique value within the cell or on the machine.
 Each profile that shares the same set of product binaries must have a unique node name.